St. James’- where we belong, believe and achieve.

 St. James’ Catholic Primary School Vision

-Our curriculum stems from our Mission Statement: We belong to the lovely family of St. James’ has been designed to reflect that life at St. James’ is rich, varied, inclusive, exciting, challenging and inspiring.
+Our curriculum stems from our Mission Statement: St. James' - where we belong, believe and achieve has been designed to reflect that life at St. James’ is rich, varied, inclusive, exciting, challenging and inspiring.
 We are on this journey together.
 Our bespoke curriculum is designed with children at the heart and promotes pupils spiritual, moral social and cultural development and provides opportunities for pupils to:

 - Be happy, enthusiastic, curious and reflective learners who actively participate in lessons.